 - Always when communicating communicate the truth!
 This generates trust and trust is essential for success.

 - Never deal with difficult issues on behalf of the managers you support.
-Deal with these issues alongside the mangers you support, that is the only way they will learn and recognise that their actions have human consequences
+Deal with these issues alongside the managers you support, that is the only way they will learn and recognise that their actions have human consequences

 - Presume that the employee is innocent until proven guilty and that the Manager is guilty until proven innocent, remember, the manager has power and authority on their side and the employee has nothing only protective legislation.

-These are 15 pointers to help HR professionals to be able to contribute to a business and to gradually move away from being seen as a cost.
+These are 15 pointers to help HR professionals to be able to contribute to a business and gradually move away from being seen as a cost.
 HR professionals should be seen as a cost reduction centre.

 Too many HR professionals are compliance crazy and scare people which makes them terrified to manage and hire people.